recvfrom/clamav-faq/mirrors/MirrorsCoordination.md

   &lt;/Location&gt;
 &lt;/IfModule&gt;</pre>

-Create the directory for CBandScoreboard and make it writeable by the apache-user.
+Create the directory for *CBandScoreboard* and make it writeable by the apache-user:

 <pre>
  $ chown wwwrun.www /srv/www/scoreboard/